 Father Richard was old and patient and tireless in his efforts to reach out to the local community and deal with their family issues.
-He made his new English-speaking congregation aware of prison irregularities in Mexico and didn’t flinch when a drug addict, stoned out of his mind, walked through the church and acosted him on the altar during midnight Mass.
-He spent nothing on his clothing, wearing threadbare cordoroy pants and sweaters that became my fictional Father Santiago’s wardrobe.
+He made his new English-speaking congregation aware of prison irregularities in Mexico and didn’t flinch when an armed drug addict, stoned out of his mind, walked through the church and accosted him on the altar during midnight Mass.
+He spent nothing on his clothing, wearing threadbare corduroy pants and sweaters that became the fictional Father Santiago’s wardrobe.

-Twice he was assaulted and robbed while alone in the church counting the Sunday collection and when we insisted that the funds be handled differently he disagreed, adamant that church funds were solely his responsibility and that he would not close the church at any time.
+Twice he was assaulted and robbed while alone in the church counting the Sunday collection.
+When parishioners insisted that the funds be handled differently, he disagreed, adamant that church funds were solely his responsibility and that he would not close the church at any time.

-In August 2007, Father Richard was found stripped, tortured, bound and strangled to death in his bedroom in the rectory of Our Lady of Guadelupe Church in Mexico City.
+In August 2007, Father Richard was found stripped, tortured, bound and strangled to death in his bedroom in the rectory of Our Lady of Guadalupe Church in Mexico City.
 His body was found the morning after a fire had broken out in the basement of the church late at night.
 Initial Mexican news reports speculated that the death was a result of “sexual misconduct,” and downplayed the fire as well as the theft of several items from the church.
 The charges were heatedly denied by Catholic Church officials in Mexico, thousands of faithful, and the Oblates, according to the Catholic News Agency.

-Other reports of his death noted that he’d been in conflict with the owner of a bar near the church whom Frather Richard had publicly called out for serving alcohol to minors.
+Other reports of his death noted that he’d been in conflict with the owner of a bar near the church whom Father Richard had publicly called out for serving alcohol to minors.
 The Oblate website reported that “many believe that the brutal crime was in retaliation for Fr.
 Ricardo’s efforts to impede the drug traffic and the sale of alcohol to minors in the neighborhood.
 He had reported to the police that such activities were taking place in a building near the corner of the parish church.”

 Fr.
 Richard’s cousin got in touch with me in April 2016 as a result of this blog post.
 In an exchange of emails, she related how she was informed by the Oblate Provincial in Belleville, Illinois that Fr.
 Richard was murdered: